shuyuan-liu/pic2lcd/README.md

 Usage: pic2lcd [OPTIONS] [image]

 Positionals:
-  image                        Path to a png image to be converted
+  image                        Path to the image to be converted (png only)

 Options:
   -h, --help                   Print this help message and exit